sillsdev/electron-craco-redux-ts/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app). `Create-react-app` will manage dependency updates.
 Then [craco](https://github.com/wwlib/cra-craco-electron-example) was added to enable file access using create-react-app.
 Then [Redux](https://www.npmjs.com/package/redux) was added.
 Then the scripts were upated to allow debugging and file access.

 ## Basic usage

+### Getting Started

+The `npm install` command will install the dependencies.

-### `Electron Debugging (from vscode)`
+### Electron Debugging (from vscode)

 1. From the Chrome browser, install the [react devtools plugin](https://chrome.google.com/webstore/detail/react-developer-tools) and the [redux devtools plugin](https://chrome.google.com/webstore/detail/redux-devtools).